-In this year of 2016, website pages have mostly become portals for others to communicate to one another.
+Over the years, website pages have mostly become portals for others to communicate to one another.
 From product management to public spaces, website pages have become more personalized for a wider variety of people.
 Cities across America have begun creating community web pages in order to disseminate information, organize events, promote tourism and market real estate.
 In order to reach the wide variety of traffic for your website page, website page translations are helpful in allowing other nationalities of people to view and read your content.

 Does New York City Translate Website

 According to census data published on Infoplease the demographics of New York City in 2010 estimated a wide diversity among its citizens.
 The majority being White (3,597,341 44.0%) and Black citizens (2,088,510 25.5%).
-But Asians 12.7%, Hispanics/Latinos 28.6%, and other races 4%, have been found living within the city where many consider English as a second or third language.
+But Asians 12.7%, Hispanics/Latinos 28.6%, and other races 4%, are living within the city where many consider English as a second or third language.
 The number of non-English speakers since has grown exponentially.

 Website Page Translations to become more important in the USA